j0shmillar/j0shmillar.github.io/index.md

 order: 1
 ---

+echo "name@ic.ac.uk" | sed 's!name!j.millar!’

 Hi!
-I’m Josh, a PhD student at Imperial College … Networks and Systems Laboratory and Imperial X. I’m supervised by … I’m also … affiliated … with the Energy Futures Lab as well as the Grantham Institute.
-My PhD is funded by …
+I’m Josh, a PhD student at Imperial College London, Department of Computing. … Networks and Systems Laboratory and Imperial X. I’m supervised by Prof. Hamed Haddadi.
+I’m also affiliated with the Energy Futures Lab + the Grantham Institute.
+My PhD is funded by Taylor Scholarship.

 My research focuses on …, with … .

-…, I’m also a consultant, Lead Data Scientist, Head of…at Yokahu.
+Outside my PhD, I’m also Head of Data Science at Yokahu.

-Please reach out if … at ... echo "name@ic.ac.uk" | sed 's!name!j.millar!’
+Please reach out if … at ...

 **news:**